Chordal Sparsity for SDP-based Neural Network Verification: Introduction

-We observe that although DeepSDP~\cite{fazlyab2020safety} itself does not exploit any sparsity to improve scalability, it was recently noted in \cite{newton2021exploiting} that a particular instantiation of DeepSDP for neural networks with ReLU action functions admits \emph{chordal sparsity}~\cite{agler1988positive,vandenberghe2015chordal,zheng2019chordal} in its LMI constraint --- the key computational bottleneck.
-This insight allows the authors of \cite{newton2021exploiting} to then decompose and efficiently solve this version of DeepSDP.
-This approach improves scalability, but lacks two features critical to the original DeepSDP work.
-First, the formulation presented in \cite{newton2021exploiting} is the sparsest parametrization of DeepSDP using a restrictive abstraction of the activation function behavior --- which cannot capture the interaction of neurons across nonadjacent layers.
-Moreover, this approach cannot verify specifications with input-output coupling, e.g. the \(L_2\) gain \(\kappa\) of a network \(f\) posed as \(\norm{f(x)}^2 \leq \kappa \norm{x}^2\).
+We observe that although DeepSDP~\cite{fazlyab2020safety} itself does not exploit any sparsity to improve scalability, it was recently noted in \cite{newton2021exploiting} that a particular instantiation of DeepSDP for neural networks with ReLU action functions admits in its LMI constraint \emph{chordal sparsity}~\cite{agler1988positive,vandenberghe2015chordal,zheng2019chordal} --- the key computational bottleneck.
+This insight allows the authors of \cite{newton2021exploiting} to decompose and efficiently solve this sparsified version of DeepSDP.
+This approach improves scalability but omits two features critical to DeepSDP.
+First, the authors make a restrictive assumption on the admissible safety specification to simplify sparsity analysis.
+Concretely, the specifications of \cite{newton2021exploiting} no longer allow for arbitrary quadratic constraints involving input-output couplings, such as the \(L_2\) gain \(\kappa\) of \(f\) posed as \(\norm{f(x)}_2 \leq \kappa \norm{x}_2\).
+We show that one does not need to make this restriction and develop our approach without assuming any restrictions on the original safety specifications of DeepSDP.
+Second, the authors of ~\cite{newton2021exploiting} assume only the use of \emph{sector-bounded} abstractions for the activation functions and do not consider how other abstractions may be introduced without altering the sparsity pattern.
+We show how constraints in the form of \emph{adjacent-layer abstractions} may be freely added without affecting our decomposition method.
+Notably, the authors of~\cite{newton2021exploiting} only conjecture chordal sparsity in DeepSDP, while this paper formally proves it.

-In this work we present an alternative parametrization of DeepSDP that overcomes both limitations.
-We present a tunable parametrization of DeepSDP that leads to different levels of chordal sparsity, allowing us to trade-off sparsity and accuracy in the verification result.
-Importantly, our tunable parametrization allows us to recover a form similar to \cite{newton2021exploiting} as well as the original DeepSDP formulation at the extreme ends of the efficiency-accuracy spectrum.
-Furthermore, our approach retains the full expressive power of DeepSDP's specifications, in particular the ability to encode arbitrary quadratic input-output specifications --- a distinguishing feature of SDP-based neural network verification techniques.
-Particularly, our \textbf{contributions} are as follows:
+In this work, we first present a decomposition that is equivalently expressive to DeepSDP, in particular allowing for arbitrary quadratic input-output specifications --- a distinguishing advantage of SDP-based techniques.
+Then, we show how further analysis yields a second level of chordal decomposition that leads to a significant performance gain, still without any restrictions on the safety specification.
+Furthermore, we show how additional abstractions of a certain form may be introduced without altering the chordal decomposition structure.
+Improving the scalability of DeepSDP is relevant for other SDP-based methods, which continue to use many ideas pioneered by DeepSDP.
+Our \textbf{contributions} are as follows: